libp2p/docs/content/concepts/peer-routing.md

 ## Dynamic DHT

-Okay, that was it for static DHT.
-And the gap from our current state to a fully dynamic DHT is not as far away as it seems.
+The gap from our current state to a fully dynamic DHT is not as far away as it seems.
 Let us first consider how we can extend this protocol to support computers sporadically leaving.

 ### Peers Leaving